shiibe/EasyDeliveryCoMods/plugins/SebTruck/README.md

 <hr/>

 ## About
-SebTruck adds practical driving upgrades like manual transmission, ignition controls, and compact HUD readouts (speed/tach/gear) while you drive.
+SebTruck adds driving upgrades like manual transmission, ignition controls, and compact HUD readouts (speed/tach/gear) while you drive for just a bit more realism.

 ## Features
 - Manual transmission mode (gears, neutral, reverse)